jonjhiggins/jon-higgins-2019/src/data/work/honda-australia-aem-6-4.md

 ### Reviewing the codebase, website and processes

-<p data-pullquote="The website was functioning well, so it was hard to get buy-in to work on these issues">When starting on the project I reviewed the codebase and could see there was some great work in places, but that a lack of consistency meant there was a huge amount of code duplication and redundancy.
+<p data-pullquote="The website was functioning well; it was hard to get buy-in to work on issues">When starting on the project I reviewed the codebase and could see there was some great work in places, but that a lack of consistency meant there was a huge amount of code duplication and redundancy.
 Some files were so long and complex they were incomprehensible.
 Following the initial build the team had been under a large amount of time-pressure leading to some not-so-great code and temporary hacks that had become permanent.</p>

 The front-end team were demotivated as they felt bogged down and embarrassed by the technical debt.
 Similarly the design team were frustrated by the lack of visual consistency and wanted to tackle this.
 While there were some very intelligent and creative people working on the project the process for delivering work was at best confusing and at worst chaotic - a million miles away from working at [Jaguar Land Rover](/work/land-rover-visual-identity-refresh/).
 Management above us shared these concerns but the website was functioning well from a sales perspective for Honda, so it was hard to get buy-in for time to work on these issues.